albertodonato/launchpad-karma/README.rst

 It's meant to be run on a daily basis (usually by ``cron``).
 At every run, it collects the karma for the current day and stores it in an SQLite database.
-Then it regenerates graphs and the index HTML page in the specified target directory.
+Then it regenerates an HTML page with graphs (along with related JavaScript and css files) in the specified target directory.

 Installing
 ----------